Free HiSET

 Understanding Poetic Structure and Form

 Unlike prose, poetry often follows specific structures that shape its meaning.
-Some poems stick to strict rules, while others break all conventions.
+Some poems stick to strict rules, while others break conventions.

 • Sonnet: A 14-line poem, often about love, with a set rhyme scheme.